-The rules of organization and functioning of the Appointments and Remuneration Committee (ARC) are set out in Article 14 of the Board Regulations and in the ARC Regulations approved in 2019 and amended for the last time in May 2021.
+The rules of organization and functioning of the Appointments and Remuneration Committee ("ARC") are set out in art.
+14 of the Board Regulations, and in the ARC Regulations.
 The ARC will be formed by a minimum of three and a maximum of five directors appointed from among the non-executive directors, at least the majority of whom will be independent directors.
 The committee members will be appointed by the Board of Directors in view of their knowledge, skills and experience in relation to the matters falling within their purview and, in particular, of corporate governance, strategic analysis and appraisal of human resources, director and executive selection, the discharge of senior management functions and the design of director and executive remuneration policies and plans.
 Taken together, the members of the ARC will have the requisite technical expertise in relation to the industry in which the Company operates.
 The ARC Chair will necessarily be filled by an independent director, who will be replaced every four years.

 The ARC meets quarterly and will also meet when convened by the Chair, who will call meetings wherever the Board or the Chairman of the Board may request the issue of a report or the adoption of proposals.
 The ARC may also be convened whenever necessary for the proper discharge of its functions.

 The Committee may seek the advice of external experts where deemed necessary.